mjj0013/mjj0013.github.io/meshGenerate/README.md

 ## Animating the Mesh
 To do this, each node's coordinates are expressed with trigonometric functions (x=cos(...), y=sin(...)).
 A variable was continuously incremented to serve as the time-variable.
 It was more visually appealing to have the nodes move in different phases from each other, and this was easily done by giving each node a randomly generated number for 'phase' and adding that inside their trigonometric functions.

+## Roadmap of future improvements
+Many improvements can be made to the cycle detection algorithm.